 Leary faced a 30-year prison sentence, so he hired a team of lawyers to defend him in court.
-They argued the law violated his Fifth Amendment rights because he had to tell federal authorities he possessed pot so they could tax it.
+They argued the law violated his Fifth Amendment right protecting him against self-incrimination.
+They reasoned he had to tell federal authorities he possessed pot so they could tax it.
 But state laws made cannabis possession a crime.

 In 1969, the U.S. Supreme Court agreed with Leary and ruled the 1937 Marijuana Tax Act unconstitutional.
-Leary went on to run for governor of California.
+Leary then went on to run for governor of California.
+(He didn’t win.)
 He had a campaign song called Come Together, which his friend John Lennon wrote.
-He lost.

 Then in 1970, Congress further complicated the laws governing cannabis by making possession of it a crime.

-It was a funny way to treat a plant that the early colonists were required to plant and which doesn’t always get you high.
+It was a funny way to treat a plant that the early colonists were required to cultivate and which doesn’t always get you high.